AnyBody/anyscript/_posts/2018-11-13-Solving-Optimization-Problems-Using-Python.md

 The AnyBody Modeling System (AMS) provides a build-in optimization class `AnyOptStudy`, and with it you have the opportunity to solve advanced mathematical optimization problems.

-You can get a taste of how it works in the [newly updated tutorial on  parameter and optimization studies](https://anyscript.org/tutorials/Parameter_studies_and_optimization/lesson2.html)
+**See also:** You can get a taste of how it works in the [newly updated tutorial on  parameter and optimization studies](https://anyscript.org/tutorials/Parameter_studies_and_optimization/lesson2.html)
 {: .notice--info}

 ## Extending the optimization